Koenkk/zigbee2mqtt/docs/information/mqtt_topics_and_message_structure.md

-# MQT topics and message structure
+# MQTT topics and message structure

 This page describes which MQTT topics are used by Zigbee2mqtt.
 Note that the base topic (by default `zigbee2mqtt`) is configurable in the [Zigbee2mqtt `configuration.yaml`](../configuration/configuration.md).